 - Be matched with a supervisor in a corporate or not-for-profit setting.

 - Support the efforts of their supervisors to promote organizational change.

 - Join a cohort of Cultural Leadership alums for orientation, networking, and development activities.

 - Deepen their understanding of the issues that challenge business and social service agencies.

 - Expand their toolboxes with skills that can enrich the workforce.

 - Use MS Office applications and materials to complete projects.

-- Facilitation skills and confidence speaking in corporate/classroom spaces about diversity topics.
+- Enhance their facilitation skills and develop confidence speaking in corporate/classroom spaces about diversity topics.

-- Get outside of their comfort zone to get tasks done.
+- Get outside of their comfort zones to get tasks done.